jordanmor/javascript-challenges/README.md

 # javascript-experiments
-A playground where I can hone my javascript skills
+A playground where I can hone my JavaScript skills by solving algorithm challenges and testing out different kinds of JavaScript code